 - (1) Section (1) of Florida Statute 115.07 requires the City to grant leaves of absence to City employees who are commissioned reserve officers or reserve enlisted personnel in the United States military or naval service or members of the National Guard without loss of vacation leave, pay, time, or efficiency rating.
-This leave is required on all days during which the City employee is engaged in training ordered under the provisions of the United States military or naval training regulations regardless of whether they are assigned to active or inactive duty. - (2) Florida Statute 115.07 gives a maximum period of two hundred forty (240) hours in any one annual calendar year period for this type of leave of absence.
-Administrative leaves of absence of periods in excess of two hundred forty (240) hours are to be without pay. - (3) Employees requesting leave under these provisions must submit a verified copy of their notification for duty with completed Personnel Leave (PF-301) or (PF 300), to their Department Director at least two (2) weeks in advance.
+This leave is required on all days during which the City employee is engaged in training ordered under the provisions of the United States military or naval training regulations regardless of whether they are assigned to active or inactive duty. - (2) Effective July 1, 2010, Florida Statute 115.07 gives a maximum period of 240 hours in any one annual calendar year period for this type of leave of absence.
+Administrative leaves of absence of periods in excess of 240 hours are to be without pay. - (3) Employees requesting leave under these provisions must submit a verified copy of their notification for duty with completed Personnel Leave (PF-301) or (PF 300), to their Department Director at least two (2) weeks in advance.

-ARTICLE 30 HOLIDAYS
+ARTICLE 31 HOLIDAYS

-30.1 Employees in the bargaining unit shall observe those days established by this Agreement and Council Ordinance which consist of the following:
+31.1 Employees in the bargaining unit shall observe those days established by this Agreement and Council Ordinance which consist of the following:

-January First (New Year's Day)

-Third Monday in January (Martin Luther King's Birthday)

-Last Monday in May (Memorial Day)

-July Fourth (Independence Day)

-First Monday in September (Labor Day)

-November Eleventh (Veterans' Day)

-Fourth Thursday in November (Thanksgiving Day)

-Day after Thanksgiving (Day after Thanksgiving Day)

-December Twenty-Fifth (Christmas Day)
+January First (New Year's Day) Third Monday in January (Martin Luther King's Birthday) Last Monday in May (Memorial Day) July Fourth (Independence Day) First Monday in September (Labor Day) November Eleventh (Veterans' Day) Fourth Thursday in November (Thanksgiving Day) Day after Thanksgiving (Day after Thanksgiving Day) December Twenty-Fifth (Christmas Day)

-- 30.2 Lieutenants required to work on holidays determined by the Chief of Police to be essential shall be entitled to an overtime rate of one and one-half times their regular rate of pay. - 30.3 Employees required to work on a holiday shall receive an alternate day off, of the employee's choosing, as work schedule permits.
-This "alternate" day must be taken within twelve (12) months of the date it was granted.
-It cannot be carried over nor can the employee be compensated if the "alternate" holiday is not taken. - 30.4 In addition to the above named fixed holidays, the City of Pensacola allows each employee to observe two working days per calendar year as personal holidays; however in the first year of employment individuals who start working during the months of January, February, and March will receive two personal holidays; those hired from April 1st through September 30th will receive one personal holiday; and those hired from October 1st through December 31st will not receive any personal holidays until January of the following year.
-Personal holidays may be scheduled on days of the employee's choice, subject to the approval of the employee's respective supervisors and Department Director.
+- 31.2 When any employee is required to work on a day observed as a holiday pursuant to Section 31.1, the employee shall be paid one and one-half the regular rate of pay for the time worked. - 31.3 Employees required to work on a holiday shall receive an alternate day off, of the employee's choosing, as work schedule permits.
+This" alternate" day must be taken within twelve (12) months of the date it was granted.
+It cannot be carried over nor can the employee be compensated if the "alternate" holiday is not taken.

+- 31.4 In addition to the above named fixed holidays, the City of Pensacola allows each employee to observe two working days per calendar year as personal holidays; however in the first year of employment individuals who start working during the months of January, February, and March will receive two personal holidays; those hired from April 1st through September 30th will receive one personal holiday; and those hired from October 1st through December 31st will not receive any personal holidays until January of the following year.
+Personal holidays may be scheduled on days of the employee's choice, subject to the approval of the employee's respective supervisors and the Police Chief.
 The Police Chief retains the right to adjust the schedule based on work requirements.
 The holiday must be taken as a whole day.
-Personal holidays must be taken during the calendar year and cannot be carried over from one calendar year to the next nor be paid for if not taken.
+Personal holidays must be taken during the calendar year and cannot be carried over from one calendar year to the next nor be paid for if not taken. - 31.5 Employees shall receive one day of leave at the completion of each five (5) yearinterval of service (i.e. 5, 10, 15, 20, etc.) The anniversary day must be taken within one year of reaching the milestone anniversary or the day will be forfeited. - 31.6 If the majority of the employee's work shift falls on a holiday, that employee will be compensated for the entire holiday.